vaishnavi-patil-waynautic/exgenix-documentation/docs/sample-test-scenario/scenario_1.md

     2. Click **+ Create API Config**
     3. A 3-step wizard opens to guide you through the configuration process

-    This wizard streamlines the entire API configuration process from basic information to datasheets.
   </div>
   <div class="step-image">
     <h4 class="image-title">API Configuration List</h4>